 I conducted research at Girls' College from February to August 2008.
 My time there coincided with a tense period in the Sri Lankan civil war, which abruptly ended in May 2009.
-Between 2007 and 2009, the Sri Lankan military made a massive push to gain control of the last LTTE-held territories in the northern "Vanni" region; military and civilian causalities numbered in the tens of thousands (Thiranagama 2011).
-Though Sri Lankans living in Kandy and elsewhere in the Sinhala-majority South (the South) were at a safe distance from the battle zones in the North and East, they lived in fear of civilian-targeted violence and arrest.
-Ethnic tensions between Sinhalas, Tamils, and Muslims affected everyday interactions.
+Between 2007 and 2009, the Sri Lankan military made a massive push to gain control of the last LTTE-held territories in the northern Vanni region; military and civilian casualities numbered in the tens of thousands (Thiranagama 2011).
+Though Sri Lankans living in Kandy and elsewhere in the south were at a safe distance from the battle zones in the north and east, they lived in fear of civilian-targeted violence.
+Tamil-speaking minorities (Muslims and Tamils) experienced discrimination from the Sinhala Buddhist majority (Davis 2014).

-My investigation was part of a broader study of multilingual language practices and ideologies of difference among Kandy Tamil-speaking youth (Muslims and Tamils) inside and outside schools.
-The research for this article consisted of observing and recording interactions among Tamil-medium teachers and students in staff rooms, classrooms, and other spaces around the school, I also attended English- and Sinhala-medium classes and taught English to students in the grades 8 and 9 bilingual program.
+My investigation was part of a broader study of multilingual practices and ideologies of linguistic and social difference among Kandy Muslim and Tamil youth inside and outside schools.
+The research for this chapter consisted of observing and recording interactions among Tamil-medium teachers and students in staff rooms, classrooms, and other spaces around the school.
+I also attended English- and Sinhala-medium classes and taught English to students in the grades 8 and 9 English bilingual program.
 I supplemented my research by visiting teachers and students in their homes.

 My experience was mediated by my identity as a white American female and my language proficiency.
-The high level of proficiency in Tamil I acquired from over a decade of Tamil language study in India and the U.S. enabled me to easily interact with the Girls' College Tamil-medium teachers and students.
-Though I only had a beginning-level of proficiency in Sinhala, I conversed with the Sinhala teachers and students through a mix of Sinhala and English.
-This article, however, is largely written from the perspective of Tamil-speaking teachers and students.
-Before turning to Girls' College, in the following sections I discuss the structure of the national education system, as well as southern Muslims' ethnopolitical relationship with the Tamil language.
+The high level of proficiency in Tamil I acquired from over a decade of Tamil language study in India and the United States enabled me to interact easily with the Girls' College Tamil-medium teachers and students.
+Before turning to Girls' College, in the following sections I discuss the structure of the national education system and southern Muslims' ethnopolitical relationship with the Tamil language.

-3 Regimenting language medium and ethnicity
+Regimenting medium and ethnicity

 During the British period, a bifurcated system of education developed in Sri Lanka: local elites were educated in fee-levying English-medium schools, while the masses were educated in free Sinhala- and Tamil-medium schools (Little 2003).
 In the postcolonial period, policy makers advocated moving away from English to address the gap between the Anglophone elites and the majority of the population, who controlled the vote (Canagarajah 2005).
-From the mid-1940s to the 1950s, as part of the swabasha 'vernacular' movement popular among both Sinhalas and Tamils, the government replaced English with Sinhala and Tamil instruction in government schools.
+From the mid-1940s to the 1950s, as part of the swabasha "own language" movement popular among both Sinhalas and Tamils, the government replaced English with Sinhala and Tamil instruction in government schools (see Chapter 9).
 In the mid-1950s, Sinhala Buddhist nationalists who were angered over the overrepresentation of English-educated Jaffna (northern) Tamils in the civil service, transformed the swabasha movement into a "Sinhala only" movement (Devotta 2004; Tambiah 1986).